 Method:

-3. Whilst the rice is simmering away and after you have done your meditation at the stove, prepare the fruit and the coconut chips.
-For toasting the chips, simply take a frying pan and toast them without oil until slightly golden brown and crisp.
+3. In the meantime, prepare the fruit and toast the coconut chips or nuts of your choice.
+For toasting the coconut chips, simply take a frying pan and toast them at medium heat without oil until slightly golden brown and crisp.

-4. Once the rice is cooked, leave to sit for another 5 minutes before serving it hot garnished with the fruit of your choice and the toasted coconut chips.
-Plain nuts also work well with this dish, you can toast those too, if you like.
+4. Once the rice is cooked, leave it to sit covered for another 5 minutes before serving.
+Garnish with fruit, 1 TBS of coconut milk and toasted coconut chips/nuts.

-Enjoy and keep warm, proper spring and more sunshine it on its way.
+Enjoy and keep warm, spring and more sunshine it on its way.

 x